OpenDevEd/OpenDevEd-Wordle/README.md

 * A variety of sound effects for enhanced immersion.
 * The ability to request hints on a letter by letter basis.
+* Each attempt is saved in localStorage and cleanly displayed, providing a simple but effective history system.

 ### Theming